Georg August Wallin: Biography

-When Wallin went for his expeditions he portrayed himself as a Muslim and took the name Abd al-Wali in order to get closer to his subjects.
-Many people believe Wallin converted to Islam, but there is no proof to support that claim at least according to his diaries and letters.
-His grave in Hietaniemi cemetery in Helsinki has his Arabic name engraved over it with Arabic letters.
-He is buried on Christian church ground.
+In 1843 he travelled via Marseille and Alexandria to Cairo, where he got to know the customs of the Middle East and the rudiments of Islam.
+He adopted a simple way of life and passed himself off as a Muslim, taking the name Abd al-Wali, to allow him to get closer to Muslim society.
+While many people believe Wallin converted to Islam, there is no proof to support this claim in his diaries and letters, and his writings rather indicate scepticism toward religion.
+His grave in Hietaniemi cemetery, a Christian cemetery in Helsinki, simply displays his name, Georg Aug.
+Wallin, with his Arabic name Abd al-Wali in Arabic letters beneath it.

-He visited Mecca in 1845, a city otherwise forbidden to non-Muslims, on his first expedition, which took him from Cairo to Ma'an, Al Jauf, Jubba, Ha'il, Medinah, Mecca, and Jiddah.

-On his second expedition between 1846 and 1848, he visited Palestine and Persia.
-During this time he may have adopted Islam, although his writings indicate scepticism toward religion.
+In 1845, he began his first expedition to visit Mecca, a city forbidden to non-Muslims.
+This expedition took him from Cairo via Ma'an, Al-Jauf, Jubba and Ha'il to Medina, Mecca and Jeddah, from where he returned to Cairo.
+On his second expedition in 1846, he visited Palestine and Syria.
+His third expedition in 1847 had been intended to explore the Wahhabi region of Najd, but on reaching Ha'il he realized that his identity as a Muslim had been compromised, so he turned north and travelled in Mesopotamia and Persia before returning via Baghdad and Damascus to Cairo in 1849.

-By 1850 Wallin had returned to Europe, where the Royal Geographical Society published his Notes taken during a Journey through part of Northern Arabia and awarded him a 25 guinea prize in recognition of his ground-breaking research.
+By 1850, Wallin had returned to Europe, where the British Royal Geographical Society published his Notes taken during a Journey through part of Northern Arabia and awarded him a 25 guinea prize in recognition of his ground-breaking research.
 Wallin completed his doctoral thesis in 1851 and was subsequently appointed Professor of Oriental Literature at the University of Helsinki.

-He was asked by both the Royal and Russian Geographical Societies to mount another expedition to the Middle East, but declined, perhaps in part due to failing health.
+He was asked by both the Royal and Russian Geographical Societies to mount another expedition to the Middle East, but he declined, perhaps in part due to failing health.
 He wrote that he found European culture oppressive and that he "couldn't adapt [him]self to Europe any more".
-Whatever the cause, Wallin died unexpectedly on 23 October 1852, only three years after his return to Finland and a day before his forty-first birthday.
+Wallin died unexpectedly on 23 October 1852, only three years after his return to Finland and a day before his forty-first birthday.

 Wallin's collected journey writings were published posthumously in the 1860s, edited by S. G. Elmgren.
-A complete edition of his writings was published in Swedish language (partially in translations) during 2010–2017.
+A complete edition of his writings was published in Swedish (partially in translations) during 2010–2017.
 An English-language and an Arabic-language translation of this edition are being planned.